 We are always keen for enthusiastic researchers to join the team.
 Prospective Masters, Honours and PhD students or post-docs thinking of applying for fellowships can contact Mike by email.

 Ángela completed her undergraduate degree and PhD in Biochemistry at the University of Zaragoza, Spain.
-She joined the lab as a post-doc in September 2014 to work on a BBSRC-funded project on sugar signalling mutants identified from genetic screens in Arabidopsis and continues to work on this project at the University of York
+She joined the lab in York as a post-doc in September 2014 to work on a BBSRC-funded project on sugar signalling mutants identified from genetic screens in Arabidopsis.
+She joined the lab in Melbourne from November 2017 until July 2018.

 Dongjing completed his undergraduate degree in Biosciences at Hunan Agricultural University in China in 2016.
-He joined the lab at The University of Melbourne in February 2017 as a MSc (BioSciences) student.
-His project aims to use chemical genetics to investigate a role for ROS in transcriptional responses to sugars in Arabidopsis.
+He joined the lab at The University of Melbourne in February 2017 as a MSc (BioSciences) student and graduated in December 2019.